Siege of Leningrad: Leningrad fortified region

-On Friday, 27 June 1941, the Council of Deputies of the Leningrad administration organised "First response groups" of civilians.
+On Friday, 27 June 1941, the Council of Deputies of the Leningrad Soviet organised "First response groups" of civilians.
 In the next days, Leningrad's civilian population was informed of the danger and over a million citizens were mobilised for the construction of fortifications.
 Several lines of defences were built along the city's perimeter to repel hostile forces approaching from north and south by means of civilian resistance.

 In the south, the fortified line ran from the mouth of the Luga River to Chudovo, Gatchina, Uritsk, Pulkovo and then through the Neva River.
 Another line of defence passed through Peterhof to Gatchina, Pulkovo, Kolpino and Koltushy.
 In the north the defensive line against the Finns, the Karelian Fortified Region, had been maintained in Leningrad's northern suburbs since the 1930s, and was now returned to service.
 A total of 306 km of timber barricades, 635 km of wire entanglements, 700 km of anti-tank ditches, 5,000 earth-and-timber emplacements and reinforced concrete weapon emplacements and 25000 km of open trenches were constructed or excavated by civilians.
 Even the guns from the cruiser Aurora were removed from the ship to be used to defend Leningrad.